 OPEN ACCESS AND CREATIVE COMMONS USER LICENSE

-The Erciyes Medical Journal is an open access journal, which means that all content is freely available without charge to any user.
+Journal of Clinical Practice and Research is an open access journal, which means that all content is freely available without charge to any user.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or to use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 This is in accordance with the Budapest Open Access Initiative (BOAI) definition of open access.

 Creative Commons User License